UFC Fight Night: Dillashaw vs Cruz: Predictions & Analysis

 A few statistical edges stand out.
 Felder throws significantly more leather — a 1.3 sig. strike per minute gap.
 Cruickshank is far more active with takedowns, averaging 3.1 more per 15 minutes.
 Cruickshank has tighter striking defense, making opponents miss more often.

 The Pick: Paul Felder over Daron Cruickshank.
-We're leaning Felder here at 74%, a solid but not overwhelming edge.
-Notably, the betting market has Felder at 70% implied while our model sees 74% — a 4-point disagreement that could signal value.
+We're leaning Felder here at 73%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Ilir Latifi vs Sean O'Connell